elizazhang21/Selene/README.md

 Example: !guide blm

 ## FFlogs rankings
 New feature has been added today -- retrieving fflog parses from FF Logs API(Still using dps ranking instead of rdps ranking.
-Will be updated in the future.)
+Will be updated in the future.---Updated on Aug 22)

 Example: !fflog First Second World